 “Starting in Kindergarten, the girl cattiness started.
 My daughter would come home and tell me who the mean girls were.
 It is very hard to explain to a child why some girls feel the need to be mean to others and how she should respond to them.” -Michele, mother of 1 girl

 “I feel the most challenging thing is … to instill and drill in to my girls’ minds that no matter what, they are pretty and good inside and out.” -Amanda, mother of 2 girls

-“Something I don’t like [about having just girls is] all the drama.
+“Something I don’t like all the drama.
 Drama drama drama!
 Girls have a tendency to cry, A lot!
 If they can’t find that favorite toy, they cry.
 If they can’t find the perfect shirt, they cry.
 If they can’t find their favorite cartoon on TV, they cry.
 If they find a freckle on their body that wasn’t there the day before, they cry!
 They are very emotional to say the least.” -Amy, mother of 2 girls

 Similarities to Mom